Opening of the Great Siberian Route

 The territories of the Principality of Pelym and Dauria are tinted in pink.

-The scale of the map did not allow giving the names of all marked toponyms.
+The map scale did not allow giving the names of all marked toponyms.
 See Google My Maps

-The autochthonous population of Siberia included a large number of peoples, among which the Anglo-Saxons were very few, but could not go unnoticed due to their originality.
+The autochthonous population of Siberia included many peoples, among which the Anglo-Saxons were very few, but could not go unnoticed due to their originality.
 Archpriest Avvakum (1620-1682), studying the composition of the population of Siberia in exile, left the following picture:

-In the same Siberian kingdom, people who speak different languages live.
-The first are Tartars, also Vogulichi, Ostyaks, Samoyeds, Lopans, Tunguses, Kirghiz, Kalmyks, Yakuts, Munduks, Gvilyags, Garagilis, Imbats, Zenshaks, Symtsy, Arintsy, Motortsy, Togintsy, Siyantsy, Chalandasy, Kamasirtsy, and there are many multilingual people in that vast Siberian kingdom… (quoted from ALEKSEYEV M.P.
+Into that Siberian kingdom, people who speak different languages live.
+The first are Tartars, also Vogulichi, Ostyaks, Samoyeds, Lopans, Tunguses, Kirghiz, Kalmyks, Yakuts, Munduks, Gvilyags, Garagilis, Imbats, Zenshaks, Symtsy, Arintsy, Motortsy, Togintsy, Siyantsy, Chalandasy, Kamasirtsy, are many multilingual people in that vast Siberian kingdom… (quoted from ALEKSEYEV M.P.
 1932, L).

 While studying the possibility of the presence of the Anglo-Saxons in Siberia based on historical sources, I became acquainted with the work of the Russian-German historian G.F.
 Müller (Gerhard Friedrich Müller; 1705 –1783) in two editions (MÜLLER G.F.
 1750 and 1938), suggesting that something may be omitted in the second edition.
 While in Russian service, Gerhard Müller traveled through Siberia and collected extensive material for his work.
 He dedicated many lines to the Pelym principality, which existed until the end of the 16th century at the site of the accumulation of Anglo-Saxon placenames around the city of Tyumen.
-If not a single state arose in Europe as a result of self-development (SHUVALOV P.V.
-2012, 278), then this could not have happened even more in Western Siberia, which was inhabited by socio-economically backward Ob-Ugric tribes.
+If not a single state arose in Europe resulting in self-development (SHUVALOV P.V.
+2012, 278), then this could not have happened even more in Western Siberia inhabited by socio-economically backward Ob-Ugric tribes.
 Although Müller had his ideas about them, corresponding to that time.
-He mentions a campaign against the Voguls by Russian governors at the head of an army consisting of “4024 nobles and boyar children.”
-Taking into account the number of the Mansi people, by which the former Voguls are now called, which does not exceed 10 thousand people, in 1499, when the campaign took place, there should have been significantly fewer of them, even taking into account women and children.
+He mentions the campaign against the Voguls by the Russian governors at the head of an army consisting of “4024 nobles and boyar children.”
+Accounting for the number of the Mansi people, by which the former Voguls are now called, which does not exceed 10 thousand people, in 1499, when the campaign took place, there should have been significantly fewer of them, even accounting for women and children.
 Aware of the impossibility of the Voguls fielding an army equivalent to the Russians, Müller writes

 The Voguls in those days were more courageous and warlike than at present and caused a lot of concern to the first Russian settlers in the Perm land.
 It is quite possible that the first campaign was aimed at pacification rather than complete subjugation of these people (MÜLLER G.F.
 1938: 203.)

 Further, Miller writes that during the campaign “many towns were taken, i.e. small fortifications or places surrounded by fences where they lived, many people were killed and captured, and the most noble, called princes, were brought to Moscow " (ibid., 203-204).
 Such information can no longer apply to nomads.
 Perhaps the Voguls saw danger in the Russian advance into Siberia, but they could not help but realize the impossibility of preventing such an invasion.
-Since the Mansi did not call themselves Voguls, it can be assumed that under this name completely different people were hiding.
+Since the Mansi did not call themselves Voguls, it can be assumed that name hid completely different people.
 It is assumed that this ethnonym comes from the Khanty uoγal, but what this word means is unknown (VASMER MAX.
 1964: 330.).
 Perhaps it is also borrowed, like the name Mansi by other people.
 If you look for a correspondence to it in Old English, you can find OE. wohhian "to rage", wohhiung "rage".
 The Melanchlens, one of the Anglo-Saxon tribes who were especially warlike, were also characterized in such a way (see Alans-Angle-Saxons).
-So we conclude that the Pelym principality could have been founded by the Anglo-Saxons.
+Thus, the Pelym principality could be founded by the Anglo-Saxons.
 This assumption is confirmed by the names of some of their princes, which can be deciphered using Old English:

 Ablegirim – OE. abal "power, strength", grimm "terrible, cruel".